- Must visit

 Official public transport app

-Port Of Valletta, Valletta -> Valletta Bus Terminus, Valletta
+Port of Valletta -> Triton Fountain, Valletta

 Find answers to the most common questions about traveling from Salerno to Valletta by ferry.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest ferry, the cheapest option, or tips for making the most of your visit at Valletta, this guide helps you travel smarter and with confidence.